Photo by Ingibjörg Friðriksdóttir

 On our social media channels we frequently post tips, tricks & fun facts about Iceland with the hashtag #knowIceland.

-Þingvellir National Park is a designated UNESCO World Heritage site, because this is the site of the world’s oldest existing parliament.
-It is also where the North American and Eurasian tectonic plates are drifting apart.
-You can walk on these two continents in Þingvellir National Park
+Þingvellir National Park is a designated UNESCO World Heritage site.
+In fact, Þingvellir is the site of one of the world’s oldest existing parliaments.
+This beautiful area is also where the North American and Eurasian tectonic plates are slowly drifting apart.
+You can walk between the two continents as you walk through the park.

 The entire Þingvellir region is located on the rift valley created by the Eurasian and North American plates drifting apart.
-You will notice it quite clearly in Almannagjá.
+You will get a clear sense of this slow drift in Almannagjá.

-Yes, together with Gullfoss waterfall and Geysir, Þingvellir is part of the famous Golden Circle in the South of Iceland.
+Yes, Þingvellir is part of the famous Golden Circle in the South of Iceland.
+The Golden Circle also includes Gullfoss waterfall and Geysir.

 Distances from Þingvellir National Park

-It takes approximately 1 hr.
-30 min to drive from Hotel Rangá to Þingvellir.
+It takes approximately 1 hour and 30 minutes to drive from Hotel Rangá to Þingvellir National Park.

-It takes approximately 45 min to drive from Reykjavík to Þingvellir.
+It takes approximately 45 minutes to drive from Reykjavík to Þingvellir National Park.

-It takes approximately 1 hr. to drive from Gullfoss waterfall to Þingvellir.
+It takes approximately 1 hour to drive from Gullfoss waterfall to Þingvellir National Park.
+Gullfoss is a stunning cascade of immense power and beauty.

-It takes approximately 50 min to drive from Geysir to Þingvellir.
+It takes approximately 50 minutes to drive from Geysir to Þingvellir National Park.